pushrocks/smartdata/readme.md

 const localObject = new MyObject({
   property1: 'hi',
-  property2: 2,
+  property2: {
+    deep: 3
+  },
 });
-localObject.save(); // saves the object to the database
+await localObject.save(); // saves the object to the database

 // start retrieving instances

-MyObject.getInstance<MyObject>({
+// .getInstance is staticly inheritied, yet fully typed static function to get instances with fully typed filters const myInstance = await MyObject.getInstance({
-  property: 'hi',
+  property1: 'hi',
+  property2: {
+    deep: {
+      $gt: 2
+    } as any
+  }
 }); // outputs a new instance of MyObject with the values from db assigned
 ```